openstack/keystone/doc/source/configuration.rst

 deleted.

 Rotating keys too frequently, or with ``[fernet_tokens] max_active_keys`` set too low, will cause tokens to become invalid prior to their expiration.
+As tokens may be fetched beyond there initial expiration period keys should not be fully rotated within the period of ``[token] expiration`` + ``[token] allow_expired_window`` seconds to prevent the tokens becoming unavailable.

 Caching Layer
 =============